slowlorizz/gokain/README.md

 # gokain
- A Password and Hash Cracker Utility and library written in Go
+ A Hash Cracker Utility written in Go